How to Connect Microsoft Teams Chats with Slack (2026)

 Can I connect Slack to a Microsoft Teams chat?

 With Conclude, you can connect a Slack channel to a Microsoft Teams chat either by creating a new connection from scratch or by linking an existing Teams chat.
-The setup can be done from the Conclude dashboard or from Slack using a command.
+This can be done from the Conclude Dashboard or from Slack using the command /c chat create.

 What’s the best way to integrate Slack and Teams messaging?